Zatfer17/kowalski-core/README.md

 kowalski-core is a simple cli for note taking, built with [Typer](https://github.com/fastapi/typer).

-kowalski-core can capture strings, urls and youtube transcriptions, create `*.md` notes and easily process them with your LLM of choice via [Groq](https://groq.com/)
+kowalski-core can capture strings, urls and youtube transcriptions, create `*.md` notes and easily process them locally with your LLM of choice via [Ollama](https://github.com/ollama/ollama)

 -----